 Conclusion – Should You Use This Software?

-Advanced System Repair is a great option for those with older machines that want to squeeze a bit more life out them before plunking down money on a new system.
+Advanced System Repair Pro is a great option for those with older machines that want to squeeze a bit more life out them before plunking down money on a new system.
+It’s much like the very popular Restoro software program.

 Those with Windows installations (this software doesn’t work on Macs) will probably be very happy with the amount of hard disk space they can recover and the improvements they see in boot speed.
 Obviously all computers are different and some people will see more improvements than others, and this is noted on the ASRP website as well.